guptajanavi/Cosmos-Cares/README.md

 # Cosmos Cares
-An interactive space-themed website created for students to practice mindfulness\
-By Natalie Sarabosing, Janavi Gupta and Avantika Gupta @ Carnegie Mellon University
+An interactive space-themed website created for students to practice mindfulness by Natalie Sarabosing, Janavi Gupta and Avantika Gupta @ Carnegie Mellon University